function-store/RpiEinky/README.md

 ### Step 2: Get Waveshare e-Paper Library

+> **⚠️ Library Disclaimer**: The Waveshare e-Paper library name, location, and structure may vary depending on your display model, download method, and Waveshare's current repository organization.
+The paths shown below are examples - you may need to adjust them based on your specific setup.

 **Option A: Download specific files (Recommended for 2.15" display)**
 ```bash
 # Download the specific files for your display